 “Fine Art.
 I’m Claire,” she said handing me the cappuccino.

 I gave her my name, thanked her for the drink and sat at a table next to the front window with a good view of Main Street and the Red Fawn Bookstore across the street.
-Through the bookstore’s large front window, I saw Elena putting books on a shelf.
+Through the bookstore’s large front window, I saw Wendy putting books on a shelf.

 Dale Ortman sat down at the table in front of me disrupting my train of thought.